telerik/blazor-docs/components/grid/columns/menu.md

 To disable the Column Chooser from the Column Menu for a specific column set the `ShowColumnChooser` paramter of the Grid column to false.

-## Notes

-* Applying settings to a Grid column like `Filterable="false"`, `Sortable="false"`, `Lockable="false"` will take precendense over the common settings applied in the `<GridColumnMenuSettings>` and disable the above-mentioned functionalities for the adjacent column.

-* To disable the Column Menu for a specific column in the Grid set the `ShowColumnMenu` parameter of the column to `false`.

-* To disable filtering and sorting for a specific column set the `Filterable` and `Sortable` parameters of the column to `false`.

-## Limitations

-List of know limitations of the Column Menu:

-* An exception will be thrown if the `FilterMode` of the Grid is set to `FilterRow` and a column menu is used as the filter descriptors of the two features are not compatible.

-* If the Grid has a [frozen]({%slug grid-columns-frozen%}) column (`Locked="true"`) that column cannot be unfrozen from the column menu.

-## Example

 >caption Use the GridColumnMenuSettings tag to control the common feature of the Column Menu